Dundee, Michigan

 Dundee is a village in Monroe County in the U.S. state of Michigan.
-The population was 5,323 at the 2020 census.
+The population was 5,323 at the 2020 census, up from 3,957 in 2010.
 The village is within Dundee Township and is served by Dundee Community Schools.

 Settled as early as 1823, Dundee was incorporated as a village in 1855.
 The downtown Dundee Historic District is listed on the National Register of Historic Places, which also includes the Old Mill Museum and the Macon Reservation of the River Raisin National Battlefield Park.
 The village is nicknamed the "Hub of the Highways" due to the intersection of major historic thoroughfares at the village's center (specifically present-day M-50 and U.S. Route 23).

 Geography

+Dundee is in western Monroe County, slightly east of the center of Dundee Township.
+Via highway M-50, it is 14 mi west-northwest of Monroe, the county seat, and 15 mi east-southeast of Tecumseh.
+Via US 23, it is 25 mi south of Ann Arbor and the same distance north of the Toledo, Ohio, area.